Extreme Cheapskates: Reception

 Allison Keene of The Hollywood Reporter said fans of Hoarders won't be disappointed by the show.
 Melissa Camacho of Common Sense Media gave the show 2 out of 5 stars.

+The show has seen popularity online, such as on YouTube and Facebook as clips have been seen going viral on various platforms.
+YouTubers such as KallMeKris, PutWoodleyIn, That One Wannabe, and PewDiePie have all made videos reacting to the show's episodes absurdity and money pinching tactics.